Star Gladiator: Characters

 Dr. Edward Bilstein - The antagonist of the series.
 A Nobel Prize-winning German-American prestigious physicist and cybernetic mad scientist emperor who fights with a Plasma Broadsword.
 Bilstein stumbled upon a research document left behind by one of his ancestors.
 It described Plasma Power and how it could be derived from human emotions.
 After escaping his prison and forming his "Fourth Empire" organization while placing himself in a powerful cyborg body, Bilstein seeks to conquer the entire universe and establish a new order.
 Following his first defeat at the hands of Hayato which resulted in him transferring his consciousness to a new cybernetic body, Bilstein's original body, which contained a small part of his consciousness becomes a sentient entity dubbed Ghost Bilstein as it seeks to hunt down and murder Hayato.
 Additionally, in the second game, he is revealed to have a young daughter named Rain.
 Ghost Bilstein makes a cameo appearance in Tekkaman Blade's ending in Tatsunoko vs. Capcom: Ultimate All-Stars, when he is attacked by the former and saved by Hayato, who teams up with Tekkaman Blade to destroy him.

 Kappah Nosuke - A green-skinned turtle-like humanoid alien from the Planet Kappa, which lies within the Cygnus Galaxy of the universe.
 He fights with a Plasma Spear.
 Kappah is based on a Kappa, a type of water sprite that inhabits various ponds and rivers throughout most of Japan.
-Kappah and his race have a militaristic lifestyle; all of them despise peace and friendship, living only for war and fighting.
-This leads him to join Bilstein and the Fourth Empire, who promise to defend his home planet from any outside threats.
+Kappah belongs to a peaceful race that avoids conflict, but he joins the Star Gladiators to fight Bilstein after learning about Bilstein's plans to conquer Earth.
 Kappah plays very similar to Gerelt barring a few specials, although the characters are in no way related.
 Also, Kappah does not have a character select screen portrait, and is instead represented by a zucchini pair image.
 A sub-boss and secret character.
 Unlike Rimgal, whose absence in the sequel is explained in his ending, the reason why Kappah was excluded in the second game is unknown.